MaruthiKo/code_snippet_manager/README.md

-# Document_Your_API
+# Code Snippet Manager
-A website to document your api
+A website where you can store your code snippets and access them whenever you need them.